dalsontws/HackBJ/README.md

 ## The fft is to track the Fast Fourier Transform (High FF)

+Cry signals can be described by their features within two common domains: (1) the time domain and (2) frequency domain.
+From either of the mentioned domains, a number of significant characteristics can be extracted (Scherer, 1982).
+In this section, we describe the different domain features applied at different levels of our work.

+1. Time-domain features
+a.
+Intensity.
+The intensity is also called the loudness, and it is related to the amplitude of the signal.
+It represents the amount of energy a sound has per unit area.
+The intensity is defined by the logarithmic measure of a signal section of length N in decibels as follows:

+I=10  log (∑n=1Ns2(n)w(n)),

+where w is a window function and s(n) is the amplitude of the signal.

+Intensity is an essential feature widely used in different applications, such as music mood detection, and an accuracy rate of 99% is achieved, proving the good performance of intensity features.

+This model is backed by the research paper by Scherer K. R. (1982). “ The assessment of vocal expression in infants and children,” in Measuring Emotions in Infants and Children.

 ## The emotions is a computer vision to track emotions